 - Oil needs to be topped up now and then.
 Haven't come up with a solution schedule though as it's been holding fairly steady for awhile

-- Airbag light is on but it's ok because it’s on the passenger side.
+- The airbag light is on but it's ok because it’s on the passenger side.
 Basically what would happen is that the passenger side airbag would go off in an accident whether someone is in the seat or not

 - Sometimes the key fob disconnects but reconnecting is easy